-- Create a lesson plan for each lecture (a detailed agenda), where you include the time that students will spend answering questions in the chat, or in group discussions (breakout rooms).
+- Create a lesson plan for each lecture, where you include the time that students will spend answering questions in the chat, or in group discussions (breakout rooms).

 - Practice in advance (at least once), so that you can familiarize yourself with the web-conferencing platform, using the screen share (different options are available, Desktop, Windows or Applications), switching between different presentation modes (e.g. gallery view, speaker view), and explore the tools that will be needed to conduct various activities, especially the question poll, whiteboard, breakout rooms or the annotations.
 Teaching online allows for practice more easily than if you were to teach in the classroom.
 Use this to make adjustments to your lessons where needed.

 - Watch your pace and allocate time for short pauses during the live lectures.
-Some students may not be able to process the information at the same rate as in person, they may benefit from short pauses between activities.
+Some students may not be able to process the information at the same rate as in the classroom, they may benefit from short pauses between activities.

 During a synchronous lecture, you can use different strategies to engage students:

 - Welcome the participants.
 An important thing is to set a welcoming tone in your course, by welcoming students when they enter a synchronous session, giving them a chance to introduce themselves to their classmates (e.g. using the chat room or the microphone).

 - Share screens.
 You can share your computer screen to share documents and other resources with students to keep them engaged with the content.